orzechowskid/tsx-mode.el/README.md

 ### Download

-download this package and place the .el files from it in a directory on your load-path. use the `master` branch if you want the latest stable code; use the (possibly unstable) `next` branch if you want the latest features.
+download this package and place the .el files from it in a directory on your `load-path`.

 > or install this repository (and all its package dependencies) via `straight.el`:
 >
 > `(straight-use-package '(tsi :type git :host github :repo "orzechowskid/tsi.el"))`
 >
-> `(straight-use-package '(tsx-mode :type git :host github :repo "orzechowskid/tsx-mode.el"))`
+> `(straight-use-package '(tsx-mode :type git :host github :repo "orzechowskid/tsx-mode.el" :branch "emacs28"))`

 ### Require